-Sugarcane Pressmud compost (SPC), a by-product of the sugarcane industry, represents a promising source for enhancing soil fertility.
+Sugarcane Pressmud Compost (SPC), a by-product of the sugarcane industry, represents a promising source for enhancing soil fertility.
 Uganda has 16 sugar mills that generate about 7-8 million tons of sugar and 210-240 tons of SPC annually [3].
-This by-product, rich in organic and essential nutrients, has gained attention as a valuable source for bio fortification in agriculture.
+This by-product, rich in organic and essential nutrients, has gained attention as a valuable source for bio-fortification in agriculture.
 Compositing, stabilizes organic matter and transforms pressmud into a nutrient rich biofertilizers.
 The process involves microbial decomposition of organic material, resulting in the formation of humic substances.
 Soil properties, nutrient availability and rice yield, significantly, increased by application of nitrogen and sugar cane press mud compost (SPC), resulting in significant increases of N, P and K uptake in grain and straw compared with control treatments [25].
 Interestingly, [16] found lower nitrogen fertilizer requirement for aromatic (90 kg N ha−1) than non-aromatic (120 kg N ha−1) rice varieties at maximum grain yield.
 SPC is a rich source of organic carbon, N, P, K Ca, Mg, Fe and Si.
 Some studies have been conducted on SPC for its suitability in agriculture and for energy production [26].
 The high ion (Fe) in SPC is usually more available to plants than iron in acidic soils because organic acids from composting help chelate iron, giving improved soil pH and Cation exchange capacity which enhances micronutrient uptake.
 Therefore, SPC can help to reduce iron deficiency symptoms in crops grown on sandy or alkaline soils.
 Considering the abundance and steady production of organic apparently waste products in Eastern Uganda such as rice and sugarcane factory products, use of some selected soil amendments is a good option for improved soil nutrient management, livelihoods and basic service support.
 Regulations on the burning of crop residues and processing of by-products can promote production of composts from agricultural by-products as soil amendments [27].
 A systematic and evidence-based approach is required to harness factory-derived organic waste products as reliable sources of high-quality organic manure capable of delivering consistent nutrient supply in Uganda.
 Against this background, the present study was conducted at the National Agricultural Research Organization (NARO), Ikulwe Research Station, during the 2022 and 2023 seasons to (i) evaluate effects of organic amendments on rice growth and yield performance and (ii) compare the efficacy of organic amendments with conventional fertilizer in improving rice productivity.

 2. MATERIALS AND METHODS